 Many of my students speak highly of this rosin and say that it made them play better.
 Light Melos rosin works best in humid weather.
-It helps to feel the bow better, making it more responsive by improved friction and tone smoothness.
+It helps to feel the bow better, making it more responsive by improving friction and tone smoothness.
 I also like this rosin since it provides well-rounded, articulate sound.
 This would be a very good choice for beginner and intermediate players.
-Compared to Andrea rosin, this rosin does produce a little bit of dust.
-Remember to clean your instrument after practice.
+Compared to “Andrea” rosin, this rosin does produce a little bit of dust, so remember to clean your instrument after practice.

 5. Cecilia Sanctus Violin Rosin

-This truly unique rosin combines 2 different recipes in a single cake.
-As you can see it has an outer and inner part with different colors.
-The inner part is darker and provides a more mellow and rich smooth sound, while the outer part has a harder and drier texture, providing you with a more crisp and clear sound.
-I honestly haven’t tried this rosin yet, but heard many positive reviews from my fellow violinists and friends.
-The concept of having 2 different formulas in one cake is very interesting and I am tempted to try it as soon as I rehair my bow and change my strings.
+This truly unique rosin combines two different recipes in a single cake.
+As you can see it has an outer and inner parts with different colors.
+The inner part is darker and provides a more mellow and rich, smooth sound, while the outer part has a harder and drier texture, providing you with a more crisp and clear sound.
+I honestly haven’t tried this rosin yet, but I’ve heard many positive reviews from my fellow violinists and friends.
+The concept of having two different formulas in one cake is very interesting and I am tempted to try it as soon as I rehair my bow and change my strings.
 Definitely recommended by many string players!

 Bernardel Rosin for Violin Viola or Cello - Amber

 To be fair, rosin can be a controversial topic for many musicians.
 It is always a personal choice and not a standard.
 Remember that rosin is not a magic powder that will make you a prodigy.
-Rosin enhances your playing and also can make it easier for you to achieve technical and musical goals.
+Rosin enhances your playing and can also make it easier for you to achieve technical and musical goals.
 My advice is to try at least two or three different brands of rosins so you can hear the difference and choose the best one.
 Sometimes even good rosin may sound awful in improper conditions.
-The rule of thumb here is to use an adequate amount of rosin and not to over-rosin your bow.
+The rule of thumb here is to use an adequate amount of rosin and not to over-rosin your bow, which can contaminate your sound.
 Also, remember that dark and light rosins are intended to use in different climates.

 As for me, I can definitely say that Leatherwood, Andrea, and Melos rosins will be staying in my case.